 In general, our expenses have exceeded revenues.
-As of June 30, 2005, we had an accumulated deficit of approximately \$360.8 million.
+As of September 30, 2005, we had an accumulated deficit of approximately \$400.2 million.
 We expect our expenses to increase because of the extensive resource commitments required to achieve regulatory approval and commercial success for any individual product.
-For example, over the next several years, we will incur substantial additional expenses as we continue to develop and manufacture our potential products, invest in research and improve and expand our manufacturing, marketing and sales capabilities.
-Since we or our partners or licensees may not be able to successfully develop additional products, obtain required regulatory approvals, manufacture products at an acceptable cost and with appropriate quality, or successfully market such products with desired margins, we may never achieve sustained profitable operations.
-The amount of net losses and the time required to reach sustained profitability are highly uncertain.
+For example, over the next several years, we will incur substantial additional expenses as we continue to invest in life cycle management of our existing products, develop and manufacture our potential products, invest in research and improve and expand our manufacturing, marketing and sales capabilities.
+Since we or our partners or licensees may not be able to successfully develop additional products, obtain required regulatory approvals, manufacture products at an acceptable cost and with appropriate quality, or successfully market such products with desired margins, we may not achieve sustained positive cash flow from operations that we have currently projected.
+The amount of net losses and the time required to reach sustained profitability from our proprietary products are highly uncertain.